strimzi/strimzi-kafka-operator/design/service-binding.md

 This document is intended to progress discussion about how to enable Strimzi to work well with the Service Binding Operator.
 It includes some suggested enhancements to Strimzi to make it work more nicely with the Service Binding Operator.
 It would be good to settle on an agreement about how these two technologies can best work together so we can begin the technical work to deliver.

 The Service Binding Operator is responsible for binding services such as databases and message brokers to runtime applications in Kubernetes.
 It's still under development, but the intention is that it becomes part of Operator Lifecycle Management.
+This document matches Service Binding Specification RC1.

+Note: The document is intentionally vague about the precise form of the binding information being made available to the consuming clients.
+That's because it's changing as the Service Binding Specification evolves, in terms of the format and names of the environment variables and the names of the keys in the secrets.

 ## Service Binding Operator today